 Greenwich, Greenwich, Greenwich.
 You don’t go there enough, but you love it when you’re there!
 Of course you do!
-In the ‘serene London enclave with a village-y feel all of its own’ league table, it is rivalled only by Richmond (and, at a push, Putney).
+In the ‘serene London enclave with a village-y feel all of its own’ league table, it is rivalled only by Richmond.

 Greenwich is a proper slice of maritime, cobbled, old London – shaped by years of history, its identity inextricably linked with the ebb and flow of the Thames.
 In fact, you can (and should) travel there on the Thames Clipper, which is without doubt the finest means of public transport in the city (and possibly the world).

 Strolling through its ye olde streets makes for one of the loveliest London walks you can go on.
 And, appropriately for a nautical neighbourhood, Greenwich has several pubs for you to end up at.
 Read on…

 There’s a reason it’s a Grade II listed building.
 The Trafalgar Tavern is show-stoppingly beautiful; a vast, double-fronted Victorian pub, Dickensian in both character and clientele (Charles himself was a regular).
 Following a brief post-WWI period as a home for retired naval officers, the building had its heritage restored in 1968 and, since then, has retained its status as one of the grandest pubs in Greenwich.
 It still serves the whitebait it has been famous for since Queen Victoria’s MPs first took a barge across the Thames for that express purpose.
 A pub which truly adds a patina of glamour to the act of ‘grabbing a swift half’.

 Details: Park Row, Greenwich, SE10 9NW | Book here